seantunwin/flower-heart/README.md

 #### Create a new Photoshop document

-1 From the Menu, go to File -> New then set the dimensions to 750px.
+1. From the Menu, go to `File -> New` then set the dimensions to `750` poxels.
-2 Name the document `flower-heart-01`
+2. Name the document `flower-heart-01`

 ![Create New File](img/new-file.png)

-3 Click Ok
+3 Click `Ok`
-4 From the Menu, go to File -> Save As and save the .psd into our project folder
+4 From the Menu, go to `File -> Save As` and save the `.psd` into our project folder

-_Tip: I like to name my files with a numbered suffix._
+_Tip: I like to name my files with a numbered suffix in case I create duplicates._

 #### Open Images as Smart Objects

-1. From the Menu, go to File -> Open As Smart Object
+1. From the Menu, go to `File -> Open As Smart Object`
 2. Select the flower image.
     + A new layer will be created with the flower as a smart object.
 3. Repeat steps 1 and 2 for the clouds image